transmigrator/miscellaneous/README.md

 ## Your Software Soul in Another Hardware Body

-### Transmigrator is a "bombShell" that runs VM hidden services over Tor for clients to reach clearnet via Tails remote desktops with the decoy IP and MAC addresses of their hosts.
+### Transmigrator is a "bombShell" to run VM hidden services over Tor so clients reach clearnet via Tails remote desktops with the decoy IP/MAC addresses of their hosts.
 It is compatible with Unix-like systems, v1 focusing on Linux distros of the Debian family.

 ### Specifications